ehsanclick/leetcode/263/README.md

 [Solution](https://leetcode.com/problems/ugly-number/discuss/69214/2-4-lines-every-language)

+Just divide by 2, 3 and 5 as often as possible and then check whether we arrived at 1.
+Also try divisor 4 if that makes the code simpler / less repetitive.
 Just check all factors <=5.
 (4 = 2 x 2 so 4 is ok and increases the speed )

 ```c++